Blockchain Commons produces projects that fulfill its Vision.

 Next Step: CKM Overview

-Collaborative Seed Recovery, or CSR, is currrently Blockchain Commons’ major project, being developed in coordination with a number of partners.
-It’s a system intended to automate the recovery of seeds and other sensitive digital data in a way that is safe, secure, and simple to use.
-It is not a methodology to prevent compromise, but simply to add resilience to recovery in the case of failure or loss.
+Collaborative Seed Recovery, or CSR, automates the recovery of seeds and other sensitive digital data in a way that is safe, secure, and simple to use.
+It manages this by sharding secrets and then storing shares on different servers.
+This is not a methodology to prevent compromise, but simply to add resilience to recovery in the case of failure or loss.
 It is an exemplar for how to introduce a key management role into a Gordian Architecture.

 Repo: Seed Tool